mucketo/Search-and-Destroy-v2.0/README.md

 # Search and Destroy v2.0.0 — 19 Aug 2018
 Good morning, it's time once again to turn the thermostat of awesome up a notch and so here we are.
 Thanks to everyone for reporting issues with the beta and helping me find the root cause of those problems.
 At this point the issues arising from the three-plugin system are basically gone.
 Most of these came down to lots of duplicate (triplicate, really) code, issues with plugin broadcast and response, and issues when a change to one plugin breaks the others (which I must then fix).
 The merge went a lot smoother than I expected and the number of problem reports dropped off fast as things were fixed.

 The beta is therefore finished and v2.0.0 is officially live.
-The main feature is the merge itself rather than any actual new things:
+The main feature is the merge itself rather than any actual new things, but there are some other improvements as well:

  - Removing the plugin-broadcast system fixed all of the data sync issues and having to track a lot of changes across all three files.